froehners/twenty23/src/content/post/cap-logo-wall.md

 - Don’t negatively impact overall conversion

 # Process

-1. Question Assumptions
+## Questioning Assumptions
-2. Reduce Choices
+Stakeholders wanted to show every institution at once, organized into labeled groups.
+The logic made sense on paper: give users full information, organized for comparison.
+But I wasn’t sure that was how people actually made this decision.
+Before designing anything, I wanted to understand what users were optimizing for when choosing a provider, and whether showing everything helped or overwhelmed them.

+## What Research Told Us
-	1. Jam Study ([The Paradox of Choice](https://modelthinkers.com/mental-model/paradox-of-choice)) - If we reduce the number of choices a user has to make on this page, we will see higher conversion
+- Adding options did not help them choose, it just added noise.
+The ([The Paradox of Choice](https://modelthinkers.com/mental-model/paradox-of-choice)) research (Iyengar & Lepper's jam study) backed this up: more options, less action.
+We can assume if we reduce the number of choices a user has to make on this page, we will see higher conversion.
-	2. Grouping for slight comparison of types - Behavior design class
-3. UserTesting
-	1. “See Fidelity, pick Fidelity”
-	2. Quick choices
-4. A/B Testing
+- Users weren't comparing.
+In UserTesting sessions, they picked the first logo they recognized and moved on ("See Fidelity, pick Fidelity").
+They weren't reading the full list or making an informed choice.
+- Users described their goals in plain language, not financial jargon.
+Three clear types emerged from how people talked about what they wanted from an IRA — *set it and forget it*, *do it yourself*, and *invest in alternatives* (their words).
+Seeing the choice reduced to the simplest terms (instead of needing to do research on companies) made for quick choices.

 # Outcomes
-- **350%+** increase in preferred partner selection (!!!)
+- **350%+ increase in preferred partner selection** from the logo wall (!!!)
-- No decrease in user experience or product satisfaction (no increase in customer complaints, survey and NPS responses did not change)
+- No decrease in conversion, NPS, or product satisfaction; we shaped demand without degrading the experience

+Users weren't being pushed toward partners — they were being helped to find the one that matched what they  wanted.

 ## Next Steps
 This was a great solution when we had only a few partners.
 As we partnered with more IRA companies, we needed a way to scale this concept (this case study is on the way next!)

-- **Timeline:** Q2 2022
-- **Role:** Lead Designer
-- **Team Composition:** Product Manager, Engineer, CEO
-- **Company:** Capitalize Money